OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 But Rabshakeh said to them,
 “Has my master sent me only to your master and to you to speak these words,
 and not to the men who sit on the wall,
-doomed to eat their own dung and drink their own urine with you?”
+who are doomed to eat their own dung and drink their own urine with you?”

 ## 2 Kings 18:28